-Currency exchange rates fluctuate in fractions of a dollar called Pip, where a Pip is an abbreviation for Price Interest Point (or Percentage in Point) and is the smallest price movement that a currency can make.
-Usually, it’s the last decimal of a quote, however, some brokers use a 5 decimal quotation system (and 3 decimal quotation system for the Yen pairs).
-In this case, the Pip is quoted on the 4th decimal (and 2nd decimal for the Yen pairs).
-When we’re using a 5 (and 3) decimal quotation system the last decimal is also known as pipettes or fractional pips.
+Currency exchange rates fluctuate in fractions of a dollar called Pips.
+A Pip is an abbreviation of Price Interest Point or Percentage in Point and is the smallest price movement a currency can make.
+A Pip is usually the last decimal of a quote, however, some brokers use a 5 decimal quotation system; however a 3 decimal quotation system for the Yen pairs.
+In this case, the Pip is quoted on the 4th decimal – 2nd decimal for the Yen pairs.

 - A list of Forex trading classes in located in South Africa

 - Pivot Points